gardenjs/docs/src/routes/(documentation)/docs/stories/stories.md

   {#if superscript}
     <div class="superscript">{superscript}</div>
   {/if}
-  {#if pagetitle}
-    <h2>{title}</h2>
-  {/if}
+  <h2>{heading}</h2>
   {#if intro}
     <p>{intro}</p>
   {/if}
 </div>
 ```

 So the component files remain completely pure.
-The output of the components in Gardenjs is done externally in foo.das.js, as well as the definition of the stories or the documentation (see chapter "Write docs").
+The output of the components in Gardenjs is done externally in `foo.das.js` (in this example `chapter.das.js`), as well as the definition of the stories or the documentation (see chapter "Write docs").

+The created stories can be selected under the component in the panel in the “Examples” tab.